dmasur/RuhrTopCardLocator/README.md

 Website: [Ruhr.TopCard Locator](http://ruhrtopcard-locator.herokuapp.com/)

 # Todo
+- Only locate user when he clicks a button
 - Remove from offers from already visited state
 - Show other icons in map for categories and kinds
 - Save search and visited state in cookie